-Think you like holidays?
-Trust me, business retailers LOVE holidays more than you do.
+Do you like holidays?
+Trust me.
+Business retailers LOVE holidays more than you do.
 To them, holidays are the best time of period to boost their sales.

 First things first, here are the Chinese important holiday calendar:

 Your cross border eCommerce will be on the rise on any of those days mentioned above.
-To any Chinese shoppers, traditional holidays like Lunar New Year and Mid Autumn Festival, and public holidays like National Day and Labor Day are very important.
+To any Chinese shoppers, traditional holidays like Lunar New Year and Mid Autumn Festival and public holidays like National Day and Labor Day are significant.
 Sales will definitely grow during these holidays.
-Besides, Western holidays like Christmas and Valentine’s Day has been growing in China for years, and Brands often carry out holiday sales and promotions to boost their sales as well.
+Besides, Western holidays like Christmas and Valentine’s Day have been growing in China for years, and Brands often carry out holiday sales and promotions to boost their sales.

 Plus, The “618” shopping day, which JD.com launched in 2010 to celebrate its anniversary on June 18, joined the ”11.11” Singles’ Day sale on November 11 initiated by its largest rival Alibaba Group to become one of the largest online shopping sprees in the country.
-The amount of sales on theses online shopping festivals will be insanely high due to the large amount of promotions across all eCommerce platforms.
+The number of sales on these online shopping festivals will be insanely high due to many promotions across all eCommerce platforms.

 Reason 2: Thanks to you, warm weather

-Summer is a “classic” slow season for a lot of different industries, and the warm warm weather is the one to blame.
+Summer is a “classic” slow season for many different industries, and the warm weather is the one to blame.

-One perfect example to look at is the dairy products.
-Because of the warm weather, milk cannot be stored as long as those will be in winter.
-This somehow force retailers to throw dairy products to clearance in a short while.
+One perfect example to look at is dairy products.
+Because of the warm weather, milk cannot be stored as long as it will winter.
+This somehow forces retailers to throw dairy products to clearance in a short while.

-Apparel industry is suffering from summer days too.
-For example, even the demands for summer shoes & apparels will be high, customers mostly will place the orders around April or May, the time before heat actually hits.
-Moreover, the costs and the profits of summer apparel will be much lower than those winter ones.
-Very often, apparel business will face summer cloths overstocking during July and August.
+The apparel industry is suffering from summer days too.
+For example, even the demands for summer shoes & apparel will be high; customers mostly will place the orders around April or May, the time before heat actually hits.
+Moreover, the costs and the profits of summer apparel will be much lower than winter ones.
+Very often, the apparel business will face summer clothes overstocking during July and August.